Mach1Studios/m1-research-blog/content/posts/Multichannel-Codec-Support.md

  - `amerge`
  - `join`

+Using `amerge` tends to avoid channel_layout issues such as automatically processing and filtering `LFE` channels, however this could lead to issues later when other audio libraries or media handles assume your audio is something it is not.

+Using `join` if possible should use `octoganal` (for 8 channel) or any channel_layout that tends to treat all channels more discretely (to avoid issues with channel order and filtering LFE channels when unintended).
+Not every codec can support all channel_layouts and not every codec has a nice way to indicate "LEAVE MY CHANNELS ALONE!".

 #### Channel Ordering
 The following is an example of making a discretely handled 8 channel audio file.